marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 For documentation and tips on how to code:

-- Use [the API documentation](http://docs.appgyver.com/en/edge/index.html) that is quite extensive, even if it's very poorly referenced on Google right now so you'll have to be precise in your searches.
+- Use [the API documentation](http://docs.appgyver.com/en/edge/index.html) which is quite extensive.
+Be aware that it is very poorly referenced on Google right now so you'll have to be precise in your searches.
 - Reading [the tutorials](http://academy.appgyver.com/)
   is a must.
 They are well done and give a good overview of what the technology can do.